akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “But I did.”

 “But you did.”
 He looked at her, and there was something in his face that she could not name.
-“And now we are both... caught, like two birds in a cage.”
+“And now we are both... caught, like two birds in a hunter's cage.
+Hello, who approaches?”

-him say it.
-I did not know you would be that woman.
-Not until you walked in with your goose.”
-He glanced at her, then away.
-“You were not what anyone expected.”

->> above needs to be more characteristing of her outbursts without thought.

-He met her eyes.
-“My father made a rash vow—”

-“They said—” She stopped, her voice catching.
-“They said she was to marry his son.”

-“Yes.”

-She swallowed.
-“What son?”

-He did not look away.
-“Though born of a woman, not his queen, I am a son of the king.”
-He paused.
-“I am the one.
-I am he.”

-The words landed like stones in her chest.
-She had known, somehow, since the guards passed.
-But hearing him say it—seeing him stand there, waiting for her response—made it real in a way the gossip had not.

-“So it’s true,” she interrupted.
-“The vow.”

-“It’s true.”

-“Oh!”
-All hope of it being otherwise faded. *It is me.
-At Stanwey.*

-His voice was quiet.
-“As I said, my father made it in anger, to silence the court.
-I—” He wet his lips nervously.
-“I do not believe that he thought it through, though I may be wrong.
-Yet the vow is made and I am here to see you safely home.”
-Nothing more than that. *See her home.*

-Beatrice thought of the king’s reaction, the queen’s sharp eyes. *Why did no one **tell** me?* She recalled how the hall had gone silent when she spoke. *The next maid through the door.* They must have known, all of them.
-They had all been watching her, and she had walked out without hearing a word.

-“So you already knew?” she asked.
-“In the hall.
-When I was there.
-You knew about the vow?”

-He did not deny it.
-“I heard him speak the words, to my great shock.
-I did not expect him to do so—I mean, what mind would?
-But later, when you walked in with your goose, and stood before my father, and spoke without fear...”
-He stopped, searching for words, unaware that his face had lit up.
-“I knew something had changed.
-I did not know how much until after you left.”

-She stared at him, half in disbelief.
-“And you let me go?
-You let me walk out of that hall without telling me?”
-Forgive my bluntness.

-*It was the Queen's delay.* “I should have spoken sooner, you are right, lady.
-In truth, I half expected my father to reconsider, as it was a rash vow, a promise spoken in haste.”

-*Spoken in the sight of heaven and earth.*

-”He is not always a man of his word, you see, not when the word was spoken in haste.
-One moment I am merely to escort you, and the next moment I am to—I mean that my father announced the betrothal.
-Our betrothal, *fait accompli*.
-By the time I got outside, you were already gone.”

-She thought of the road, the cart, the women laughing about the girl with the goose. *The family knew, surely.* She did not smile.
-Her hands were cold, and her stomach was tight, and she could not seem to catch her breath.

-Hoofbeats sounded ahead of them—around the bend, coming from Stanwey.
-Godfrey's handwent to his horse’s bridle.
-Beatrice looked up sharply.

-“There were guards looking for me.”

-The young man nodded.

-”My father's men, sent earlier for your safely.”

-“My safety?”

-”I mean, for the sake of your father sent them, as Red‑Wolf’s daughter.”
-A hint of a smile.
-“Then he insisted that I find you myself.”

-Two riders appeared.

 ---

-The same guards that had passed Beatrice earlier on the road, pulled up hard, horses blowing, coats lathered.
-The older one scanned the lane—saw Godfrey, saw Beatrice beside him, saw the basket.
-His face went through a rapid surprise, recognition, and then something akin to relief.
+Two riders appeared from around the bend—the same two guards from before.
+They pulled up hard, horses blowing.
+The older one scanned the lane, saw Godfrey, saw Beatrice beside him, saw the basket.
+His face flickered: surprise, then relief, then a quick glance at his companion.

-The younger guard—the one who had looked at her on the cart—was already staring at her.
-His mouth opened.
-Closed.

 Godfrey stepped forward.
-“You reached Red-Wolf’s hall?”
+“You reached her father’s hall?”

 The older guard dismounted, landing stiffly.
 “We did, my lord.”

 “And the old man?”

-“He is well enough.
-Startled to see us at his door, but well.”
+“He is well.
+Startled to see us, but well.”
 The guard glanced at Beatrice.
 “We told him his daughter was safe and well.
 That the king had spared her goose.
 That the king himself would visit in the coming days.”

 Beatrice’s throat tightened. *He told him that.
 Not the vow.
 Not the betrothal.
-Just that she was safe?*
+Just that I was safe?*

 The younger guard nodded.
 “He asked if she was hurt.
 We said no. He sat down then, said he would wait.”